Updated July 24, 2019

 4. Costs and Expenses.
 I may incur various costs and expenses in performing legal services for you.
 You agree to pay for those costs and expenses in addition to the fees for legal services.
 The costs and expenses commonly include filing fees, wire-transfer fees (both incoming and outgoing, at the rates charged by my bank, including wire transfers for retainer and legal fee payments), delivery fees, postage, federal express, parking and local travel expenses, photocopying, computer research costs, if available, corporate minute books, and other similar and necessary expenses which may have to be incurred in the course of my representation of your interests.

-6. Billing and Payment Due Dates.
+7. Billing and Payment Due Dates; Credit Cards.
 I will generally send you statements on a monthly basis.
 I send all statements by email.
 The amount set forth on my invoices shall be due and payable upon receipt.
 You agree to pay the invoices no later than 15 days after their receipt.
 When our services conclude, all unpaid charges will become immediately due and payable.
 Amounts not paid within 30 days of invoice date will accrue interest at the rate of 1.5% per month.
 I accept retainer and legal fee payments by eCheck and credit card.
 There is no charge for payments by eCheck; I do assess a 3% fee for payments by credit card.
 For retainers made by credit card, the fee will be deducted from the retainer.

-8. Deposits of Retainer Payments.
+9. Deposits of Retainer Payments.
 I will deposit any retainer in my client trust account.
 I will typically hold the retainer as a deposit throughout the engagement.
 In some cases, I may use the retainer to pay my fees for legal services, and costs and expenses.
 If I apply the retainer against amounts billed, I may request that you make additional retainer payments during the course of this matter.
 Such deposits will be held until the services are performed and the out-of-pocket expenses are incurred.
 I will refund any unused deposit at the conclusion of my representation.
 Retainers paid by credit card will incur a fee of 3%.